cklmercer/vue-stash/README.md

 ## Usage

 ##### 1.)
 Initialize your store object.
-Your store object is nothing more than a simple Javascript object set within your root vue model's data option; Think of it as your "shared data option".
+Your store object is nothing more than a simple Javascript object set within your root vue model's `$data` option; Think of it as your "shared data option".
 Make sure you pre-initialize any properties that you want to be reactive, just like always.

 ```
 new Vue({